MedportalProject/CDEPortal/README.md

 #### ✨ Features
 ##### 1. CDE Browser

-Users can search Common Data Element(CDE) in [CDE Browser](https://cdeportal.bmicc.cn/cde) of the CDE Portal to reuse in their scientific research.
+Users can search and create Common Data Element(CDE) in [CDE Browser](https://cdeportal.bmicc.cn/cde) of the CDE Portal to reuse in their scientific research.

+##### 2. Form Browser
+Users can search and create Form/CRF in [Form Browser](https://cdeportal.bmicc.cn/Form) of the CDE Portal to collect scientific data.